MS Jean Nicoli (1997)

 MS Jean Nicoli is a French RO/PAX ferry, now owned and operated by Corsica Linea.
 The ship built in 1998 at Fosen Mek Verksteder A/S, Norway for Minoan Lines.
 Her first name was Pasiphae and then renamed Pasiphae Palace.
-She has a sister ship Cruise Smeralda, previously named Ikarus Palace.
+She has a sister ship AF Mia, previously named Ikarus Palace.

 Minoan Lines

 The ship departed from Rissa, Norway on 13 June 1998 and arrived in Piraeus, Greece on 15 June 1998.
 The first christening became in Piraeus, Greece and after she departed from Piraeus and arrived in Heraklion, Crete which became the second christening.
 Her maiden voyage did it on 4 July 1998 on Patras-Igoumenitsa-Corfu-Venice route.
 During her maiden voyage, Pasiphae grounded on rocks near Corfu.
 The ship after the grounding went in Elefsina Shipyards for constructions.
 The ship entered in service again on 30 July.
 In 2001 renamed Pasiphae Palace and did the Patras-Igoumenitsa-Corfu-Venice route with her sister ship Ikarus Palace.
 The ship also did sometimes the Piraeus-Heraklion route.